beqpolk1/csci-592-spring2022/project/testing_methods.md

   2. Make sure that all entity type variations in the extracted U-Schema are represented in the database (U-Schema didn't "make something up")
   3. Make sure that the the number of the objects in the database matches the sum of objects that belong to each entity type variation in the extracted U-Schema (there are no "unaccounted" objects in the database)
   4. Testing scalability of schema-inference process
-* Authors generated synthetic test data: IS THIS AVAILABLE??
+* Authors generated synthetic test data:
   * Defined a sample U-Schema with desired structure (User profile with watched movies)
   * Randomly created elements in the target databse according to the defined model
   * Generated four test datasets of various sizes
   * Useful for testing points 1-4 above
+  * A closer reading indicates that the authors **did not** use the synthetic dataset for testing on the relational model
+  * The tool does still seem to be available, but only for generating synthetic data for NoSQL databases
 * For each data paradigm, authors also used a non-synthetic dataset
   * MongoDB, Redis, and HBase - the [every politician dataset](https://everypolitician.org/)
   * Neo4j - the Movies dataset available on the Neo4j website (now normally only "built in", but the [author's repository](https://github.com/catedrasaes-umu/NoSQLDataEngineering/) has a copy)